 Tullio Viola (T.)

 I am an Assistant Professor in the Philosophy of art and culture.
-My research is situated at the intersection of social epistemology, the philosophy of culture, and the history of philosophy.
-I am interested in exploring how we conceptualize cultural change and how cultural transmission influences reflective thought.
+My research focuses on the history of late modern philosophy and the history of the humanities.
+It is broadly concerned with the knowledge potential of culture and collective practices of meaning-making: how narrative, images, and cultural traditions have been understood as sources of knowledge and critique.
 Pursuing this question has led me to focus on theories of the symbol, the philosophy of history, the concepts of habit and cultural memory.

 My website is www.tullioviola.eu.